 Suicide Awareness & Prevention Trainings

 A Gatekeeper is anyone who recognizes when someone is in distress and intervenes to get them connected to resources.
-QPR, Campus Connect, and Gatekeeper 2.0 offer various perspectives in how to support someone who is emotionally distressed or in crisis.
+QPR Gatekeeper Training, Campus Connect Gatekeeper Training, and Gatekeeper 2.0 offer various perspectives in how to support someone who is emotionally distressed or in crisis.
 After learning more about each one below, sign up for a free remote training for you or your group!

 QPR (Question Persuade Refer) Gatekeeper Training

-QPR offers a traditional approach to understanding the impact and prevalence of suicide as well at the intervention tools.
-This training prepares participants to recognize the warnings signs, know what to say to someone who might be at risk for suicide and where to refer individuals for help.
+QPR offers a traditional approach to understanding the impact and prevalence of suicide as well as intervention tools.
+This training prepares students, faculty and staff to recognize the warnings signs, know what to say to someone who might be at risk for suicide and where to refer individuals for help.